 *When selecting diagnosis codes, providers should consult a current ICD-10-CM manual and always select the most appropriate diagnosis code(s) with the highest level of detail to describe a patient’s actual condition.

-Depending on the patient’s insurance situation, there are programs and organizations that may help pay for IDHIFA.
+There are programs and organizations that may help pay for IDHIFA, depending on a patient's insurance situation.

-For patients who are unable to afford IDHIFA (including patients with Medicare, Medicaid, or other government-sponsored insurance).‡
+Patients who are unable to afford their medication (including patients with Medicare, Medicaid, or other government-sponsored insurance) may be able to receive help from independent third-party organizations.‡

 Celgene Patient Support® can provide information about financial assistance for transportation costs to and from medical appointments.